tikv/rfcs/text/2018-08-29-unsafe-destroy-range.md

 This issue has troubled some of our users.
 It should be fixed as soon as possible.

+In our tests, this can finish deleting data of a hundreds-of-GB table in seconds, while the old implementation may cost hours to finish.
+Also the disk space is released very fast.

 # Detailed design

 1. Add related protobuf for `UnsafeDestroyRange` to kvrpcpb.